dannynial27/stiwk2124-assignment-1-syntax/README.md

 Qurba Food Industries relies on manual or semi-automated processes for product management, user administration, and sales, which are time-consuming, error-prone, and inefficient.
 The lack of an online platform restricts the company’s ability to reach a broader customer base, manage inventory effectively, and streamline operations.
 Without a digital system, tracking user roles (e.g., admin, seller, customer) and product categories is challenging, leading to operational bottlenecks.
 Additionally, the absence of a scalable e-commerce solution hinders competitiveness in the digital marketplace, where consumers increasingly prefer online purchasing.
 There is a critical need for a robust, automated platform to manage e-commerce operations, improve customer experience, and enhance operational efficiency for Qurba Food Industries.

    4. Main objective

+* Develop a Spring Boot-based e-commerce platform for Qurba Food Industries.

+* Enable efficient management of users, roles, products, and categories.

+* Provide comprehensive CRUD functionality via a RESTful API.

+* Support containerized deployment using Docker.

+* Ensure scalability and maintainability of the application.

+* Streamline product and user management through digitization.

+* Enhance customer reach and engagement.

+* Contribute to the company’s digital transformation in the competitive food industry.

    5. Methodology
    6. Result
    7. Conclusion